Design & Technology

 The children learn about how to design and make functional and appealing products for themselves and others from a given brief.
 They have opportunities to use their speaking and listening skills to discuss and communicate their ideas and use ICT to aid their research into current products.
 For some products they will also use market research to support their design brief.
 We have also introduced the use of Lego to stimulate children’s ideas when constructing 3D structures and to support them in understanding how we ‘real-life’ designers create and adapt 3D models and prototypes in other, more pliable materials prior to constructing their finished product.

 We teach technology throughout topic-based curriculum.
 Design and Technology encourages the development of knowledge, skills and understanding in a practically based subject.
 Pupils are taught to develop, plan and communicate ideas.
 They work with tools, equipment, materials and components to make quality products.
 Upon completion of their task, they evaluate the processes and products.

-In Key Stage 1 pupils learn how to think imaginatively and talk about what they like and dislike when designing and making.
+In Key Stage 1, pupils learn how to think imaginatively and talk about what they like and dislike when designing and making.
 They build on their early childhood experiences of investigating objects around them.
 They explore how familiar things work and talk about, draw and model their ideas.
-They learn how to design and make safely and start to use ICT as part of their designing and making.
+They learn how to design and make safely and start to use IT as part of their designing and making.

-The key principles underpinning our Design and Food Technology are;
+The key principles underpinning our Design and Food Technology are:

-DT is about designing, making and evaluation.
+DT is about designing, making and evaluating.

-- DT is about identifying the requirements of a design brief and developing success criteria for a product.
+DT is about identifying the requirements of a design brief and developing success criteria for a product.

-- It’s about identifying successful and not so successful features of existing products and using these in a design.
+It’s about identifying successful and not so successful features of existing products and using these in a design.

-- Testing and evaluation of different resources, techniques and products, gaining knowledge about their own work and the work of others.
+Testing and evaluation of different resources, techniques and products, gaining knowledge about their own work and the work of others.